umrlastig/pegazus-ontology/ontology/documentation/addresses_land_registry_extension/plots_schema.md

     classDef vowlThing fill:#f5f5f5,stroke:#999999,stroke-width:2px,stroke-dasharray: 4,color:#000,font-style:italic;

-    class LandmarkNode,PlotType,addrLandmarkType,NatureAtt,TaxpayerAtt,AddressAtt,NatureAttV,TaxpayerAttV,AddressAttV,TaxpayerValue,AddressValue,NatureValue,addrAttributeTypeA,addrAttributeTypeT,addrAttributeTypeN vowlClass;
+    class LandmarkNode,PlotType,addrLandmarkType,NatureAtt,TaxpayerAtt,AddressAtt,MentionAtt,NatureAttV,TaxpayerAttV,AddressAttV,MentionAttV,TaxpayerValue,AddressValue,NatureValue,MentionValue,addrAttributeTypeA,addrAttributeTypeT,addrAttributeTypeN,addrAttributeTypeM vowlClass;

-    class PlotType,NatureAttT,TaxpayerAttT,AddressAttT,pNature vowlClassInstance;
+    class PlotType,NatureAttT,TaxpayerAttT,AddressAttT,MentionAttT,pNature vowlClassInstance;

-    class PlotId vowlLiteral;
+    class PlotId,PlotLabel vowlLiteral;
     %%class  vowlThing;
 ```
+### Plot relations with other landmarks

 ### Note
 * ```rdfs:label``` can be used to provide a nice complete label of the plot (including identifier and commune name for instance).
 * ```dcterms:identifier``` is used to provide the plot id.
-* On use, ```cad:Nature``` is replaced by one of its instanciation from the ``````
+* On use, instances of ```cad:Nature``` can be found in ```cad:NatureList``` SKOS concepts schema.

+### Upcomming evolution
+* ```cad_atype:PlotMention``` attribute type is going to be deprecated soon, replaced with by an attribute type with a more suitable name.
+* ```cad:takenFrom``` property is going to be deprecated soon, replaced with by a property with a more suitable name.
+* ```cad:passedTo``` property is going to be deprecated soon, replaced with by a property with a more suitable name.